phillipmblaine/red-pern-project-client/README.md

 - Explore other data types and functions of Sequelize/PostgreSQL that may improve the app
 - Back end validation
 - Rewrite inefficient code/cut down on unnecessary code
+- Cascade Delete -> when deleting a user, delete all associated data with the user

 <br/>